Development

 Google Cloud

-In the console on that role create a service account key and make it available under GCP_SERVICE_ACCOUNT_KEY ( or in pass at solidblocks/gcp/test/service_account_key).
+A dedicated testing service role with minimal access with a service account key available under GCP_SERVICE_ACCOUNT_KEY ( or in pass at solidblocks/gcp/test/service_account_key).

 Warning